-This Instant Pot Pumpkin Risotto With Bacon is delicious and so much easier to make than the traditional.
+This Pumpkin Risotto With Sage and Bacon (Instant Pot) is delicious and so much easier to make than the traditional.
 If you are like I used to be, and thought risotto could only be made on the cooktop over an hour's worth of time, let me change your mind.

 Risottos are often considered complicated dishes, requiring a long cooking time and constant attention to your pot.
-This bacon pumpkin risotto turns that notion on its head and gives you the perfect, hearty, nutritious meal no matter your cooking skill level.
+This bacon pumpkin risotto turns that notion on its head and gives you the perfect, hearty meal no matter your cooking skill level.

 Need more pumpkin recipes for the Fall season?
 Check out my Pumpkin and Red Lentil Soup, Simple Pumpkin Pie Milkshake, and the deliciously sweet Pumpkin Brioche Bread with Pecan Filling!